Automattic/themes/downtown/readme.txt

 == Description ==

-Downtown was designed as a spin-off of Vetro, a theme composed of wide-width layouts with generous space for images and bold type sizes.
-Its pages are composed of wide content blocks to grant viewers focus on visuals and short paragraphs.
+Downtown was designed as a spin-off of Vetro, a theme with wide-width layouts, generous space for images, and bold type sizes.
+Its pages have wide content blocks that allow viewers to focus on visuals and short paragraphs.

 == Changelog ==